mkontorovich/asteroids/README.md

 # Asteroids

 The game Asteroids, coded in Python, using PyGame Python modules.
-To start the game, download the repo, and wherever it's unpacked, run `python main.py`
+To start the game, first download the repo.
+Wherever it's unpacked, run `python main.py`.

 ## Game improvements that were implemented: